Photo: Hải Vân Pass, border of Đà Nẵng

 Some observational and word of mouth research I pulled up before revving up for the long journey – 37 million motorcycles compose the official vehicle registry in Vietnam, imparting one of the world’s highest automobile densities.
 75% of the country’s urban hospital budgets are spent treating motorcycle injuries under triage.
 A liter of gasoline gets you 40km.
 Families of four will squeeze onto one motorcycle and riders freight everything from livestock and crates of sickeningly-sweet tropical fruit to electronics and machinery.
 Crossing streets on foot is like dodging field artillery.
-To the naked eye there are seemingly no traffic rules other than that you should try not to die; motorists will ride cavalierly through oncoming traffic, bikers will callously flip you off for actually deigning to stop at red lights and U-turns on busy city highways are a convenient thing to do.
-In fact the entire motorist population seems to operate on a motto more or less informed by Satanism: disregard others and if it feels good, do it.
+To the naked eye there are seemingly no traffic rules other than that you should try not to die.
+Motorists will ride cavalierly through oncoming traffic, bikers will callously flip you off for actually stopping at red lights and U-turns on busy city highways are a convenient thing to do.
+In fact, the entire motorist population seems to operate on a motto more or less informed by Satanism: disregard others, and if it feels good, do it.
 On these roads you are a fraction away from death at all times, and if you find you zigged when you should’ve zagged, you won’t find much else.
-I gave myself four weeks to spend, my mortality pillion’d and time hemmed in by the contours of the country, the countryside humming with ebbing audio of burning diesel, I spent 4 weeks drinking in dark plumes and panorama views of this ragged edge of earth.
+Four weeks to spend drinking dark plumes of diesel, my mortality pillioned and time hemmed in by the contours of the countryside.

-While the authors of Edgelands use the satnav I found an artefact of modern touchscreen technology in a pawn shop for $20, whose system language changed, defiantly, only 45% into English from its original settings when prompted.
+While the authors of Edgelands use the satnav I found an artefact of modern smartphone technology in a pawn shop for $20.
+Its system language changed, defiantly, 45% into English from its original settings when prompted.
 The phone had no memory.
-After a few multidirectional hops between rear seats of stranger’s motorbikes around street corners of the capital I ended up finding SIM cards pre-loaded with data, endowing me the pivot-point provided by Google’s digital maps to check where I’d ended up on periodic roadside stops for shots of condensed-sweet-milk ice coffee and bowls of pho.
-Occasionally while plunged in the wilderness I’d drive slowly, holding the phone open to locate the blue dot of myself in one hand like a lightning rod awaiting the 3g bolt of signal, my opposite palm gently pressuring the bike’s clutch, though after a near-crash experience involving a wandering cow and a twilit road I retired my decidedly perilous en-route multitasking.
-Edgeland-animals in Vietnam are not the slaves of Canadian factory farm systems and will often bleed over into small towns in order to graze, posting up on surrounding roadsides.
+After a few multidirectional hops between rear seats of stranger’s motorbikes around street corners of the capital I ended up finding SIM cards pre-loaded with data, endowing me Gmaps to check where I’d ended up on periodic roadside stops for shots of ice coffee and bowls of pho.
+Occasionally plunged in the wilderness I’d drive slowly, holding the phone open to locate the blue dot of myself in one hand like a lightning rod awaiting a 3g bolt of signal, my opposite palm gently pressuring the bike’s clutch.
+After a near-crash experience involving a wandering cow and a twilit road I retired my decidedly perilous en-route multitasking.
+Edgeland-animals in Vietnam are not the slaves of factory farm systems and will often bleed over into small towns in order to graze, posting up on surrounding roadsides.
 Perhaps that cow saved my life from greater future catastrophe.
 While Vietnamese urban outskirts house factory farms that feed nearby cities in corroborating densities between human and animal, resident families of the country’s provincial backwaters often raise free-roaming livestock in big backyards, open spaces emitting gentle animal drones as the sun drops and drivers pack in their spirits and diurnally-roaring auto engines.

 On the concept mentally and physically ‘decluttering’, the authors speak of “shoring up” our identities, saying “we could drive a couple miles and leave our lives behind us”.
-They discuss our aggregation of ‘stuff’ and its connection to our identities, leaving this reader to ponder: Which items do we take with us when we move homes or travel?
+They discuss our aggregation of ‘stuff’ and its connection to our identities, leaving this reader to ponder: which items do we take with us when we move homes, or travel?
 And who are we taking from place to place?
-To the stranger I meet on an anonymous café patio on a random street corner in the cosmos I’m a blank slate for interpretation, and I myself ready to exhibit who I want to be in that moment.
+To the stranger I meet on an anonymous café patio on a random street corner in the cosmos I’m a blank slate, and I myself ready to be who I want to be in that moment.
 Traveling is a reminder we carry and consolidate a number of identities, a prismatic structure of self that will be seen disparately from different angles.
 Any given moment we’re foreigner, tourist and photovisual blur.
-We’re an incalculable exponent of other possibilities.
+We’re everything else.
+An incalculable exponent of other possibilities.

 Farley writes that a strange thing happens when you step outside the edgelands hotel lobby: “you’ve been here before… This car park.
 This row of potted plants.
 These grassy verges and that sound of water running somewhere.
 From the edgelands hotel, the lobby extends seamlessly into the surroundings”.
 There is an august sameness, separate from the similarity of two city-blocks.
 After a while the passing scenery becomes an ecological palindrome, the same stretch of sequence rehearsed infinitely forwards and backwards.

-All the observers of blitz and bliss- those who’d made it from Hanoi to Hoi An relax around town nursing wounds, some bruised and flayed like overripe peaches.
-Battered backpackers are a reminder of one’s ignorant-tourist-status – that you shouldn’t be operating heavy machinery in the first place.
+Those who’d made it from Hanoi to Hoi An relax around town nursing wounds, some bruised and flayed like overripe peaches.
+Other battered backpackers are a reminder of one’s idiot-status – that you shouldn’t be operating heavy machinery in the first place.
 Foreign driver’s licenses, of which I was never in possession of anyway, aren’t actually recognized and the toll guy at the turnpike had a right to laugh at my bare feet.

 Bright and early one morning, in the same fashion as the abandonment of my sandals, my front wheel hit a rock and the bottle of sunscreen tucked into the water-bottle holder at the front of the bike launched itself into the air in search of greener pastures, bouncing down a gentle slope into an Olympic swimming pool of marsh.
 I spent the next five hours slowly boiling alive like a lobster, renouncing rurality and its tragic lack of amenities.